MatthewZito/goldmund-sh-ii/README.md

 ## @vue-forum
-Vue Forum is a fullstack system template for creating a forum site with Vue.
+Vue Forum is a fullstack system template for creating a forum site with Vue.js and Node.
+The system leverages and demonstrates an enterprise implementation of micro-services, event-streaming, and mono-repo in a cloud-infrastructure.

 ## Table of Contents
   - [Packages](#pkg)